Terms of Business

 4.2 Our Bank Details and Cyber fraud

-4.2.1 The most efficient way for you to pay money to us is by direct transfer to our Client Account and please ask your bank to quote our matter reference number when sending funds to us.
-Our bank account details will be disclosed to you by post or over the telephone.
+4.2.1 The most efficient way for you to pay money to us is by direct transfer to our Client Account No 00476801 at Lloyds Bank Plc Sort Code 30-97-84, and please ask your bank to quote our matter reference number when sending funds to us.

 4.2.3 You must telephone us before sending any money in order to verify our bank account details.